 “And you are too kind.”

 “Why do you dislike him?
-He cares about everyone on this ship just as you do.”
+He cares about everyone on this ship.
+Just as you do.”

 Mirralu turned to San, and put one hand on her ample hip.
 With another, she shook a wooden spoon in his face.
-With the other two hands she continued to stir the sauce and sautee a pan of vegetables.
+With the other two hands she continued to stir the sauce and sauté a pan of vegetables.

-“All that man cares about is control.
+“He pretends to care about people.
+But all that man cares about is control.
 You may give him what he wants.
 It’s your choice.
 But he will not succeed with me!”